casper-zielinski/OOPUebung_Employee/README.md

 - getter and setter methods to change the values and to read/print them.
 - a toString Method, that returns all information about the employe at once.
+- A Method to save salaries over years

 ## Commits